 We raise Registered St. Croix (white and colored), Registered Katahdin, and Percentage Recorded Katahdin hair sheep.
 Our sheep are carefully selected for traits that make farm management simple and efficient:

-- No Shearing Required: They naturally shed their coats.
+- No Shearing Required: They naturally shed their hair coats.

 - Hardy & Easy-Care: Highly disease resistant.